huntdatacenter/docs/docs/working-in-your-lab/workbench/README.md

 # Workbench

-**The intention with the Workbench is to give you a simple and secure place to work with your data and tools together with your team.**
+**The intention with the Workbench is to give you a simple and secure place to explore your data and tools together with your team.**

 ## About